 - All individuals in the residence halls will be required to wear a face covering when in public spaces, including hallways, lounges, and the lobby.

-- In an abundance of caution, we must carefully limit the number of people in the residence halls to ensure the health and safety of our community members; comply with social distancing and building capacity requirements, and therefore only residential students and staff will be allowed in the residence halls until further notice.
-On move-in day, we will be having a socially distanced check-in; which will be the only time when outside guests are permitted in the building.
-Please see the move-in page for your building for more information.
+- In an abundance of caution, we must carefully limit the number of people in the residence halls to ensure the health and safety of our community members; comply with social distancing and building capacity requirements, and therefore only residential students, MMC students, and staff will be allowed in the residence halls until further notice.

 - Should any residential students become sick, the College has set aside rooms at both 55th Street and Cooper Square so that students can practice the mandatory isolation procedures while remaining supported by the College community